tivrfoa/java-benchmark-graalvm-vs-jvm-microservice/README.md

 You can check more results for [here](perf-stat-java-native-vs-jvm.md).

-Unscientifically checking max cpu % and rss just looking at System Monitor ...
+Unscientifically checking max cpu % and rss by just looking at System Monitor ...

 ### make wrkJSON